Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods: Empirical Applications

 \subsection{Replication and Extension of Table III}

-We begin by replicating and extending the empirical analysis in Table III of \cite{hurvich-chen-2000}, who applied their complex tapered LW estimator to seven real-world datasets.
-Motivated by their work, in Table~\ref{tab:emp_hurvich_chen} we compare all five LW estimators we consider using the same datasets.\footnote{The reported number of observations is increased by one because \cite{hurvich-chen-2000} report the number of observations after first differencing.} These data include economic, financial, and environmental time series.
+We begin by replicating and extending the empirical analysis in Table III of \cite{hurvich-chen-2000}, who applied their complex tapered LW estimator to seven datasets including economic, financial, and environmental time series.
+Motivated by their work, in Table~\ref{tab:emp_hurvich_chen} we compare five LW estimators using the same datasets.\footnote{The reported number of observations is increased by one because \cite{hurvich-chen-2000} report the number of observations after first differencing.}

 The global temperature series contains seasonally adjusted monthly temperatures for the northern hemisphere from 1854--1989, computed as deviations from monthly averages relative to 1950--1979 \citep{beran-1994}.
 The S\&P 500 series consists of the natural logarithms of the daily stock index levels from July 1962 to December 1995.
 The remaining series were drawn from the International Monetary Fund's International Financial Statistics database and consist of monthly economic indicators from January 1957 to December 1997.
-These include CPI-based inflation rates for the U.S., U.K., and France (differences of logarithms of CPI), the logarithm of U.S. real manufacturing wages,\footnote{We note one important exception in our replication.
-Since the original IMF data on real manufacturing wages for the U.S. no longer appear to be available, we instead use data from FRED on average hourly earnings of production and nonsupervisory employees in manufacturing (CES3000000008) divided by CPI.} and the logarithm of U.S. industrial production.
+These include CPI-based inflation rates for the U.S., U.K., and France (differences in logarithms of CPI), the logarithm of U.S. real manufacturing wages,\footnote{We note one important exception in our replication.
+Since the original IMF data on U.S. real manufacturing wages no longer appear to be available, we instead use FRED average hourly earnings of production and nonsupervisory employees in manufacturing (CES3000000008) divided by CPI, which matches the published HC estimate.} and the logarithm of U.S. industrial production.
 All of these economic series were seasonally adjusted.
+We intentionally maintain the original sample periods to permit direct comparison with the published estimates.
+In Section~\ref{sec:empirical:hc:breaks}, we analyze in detail the French inflation data, extended through 2025.